psegre/fphd/fpga/practicum/2_gates/README.md

 >
 > Since everything in Tcl at the end is considered a string you need a way to **evaluate** Tcl commands.
 > Square brackets `[ ]` are used for this purpose to indicate "command evaluation".
-> As you might expect this introduces issues when working with **signal buses** in Verilog
+> As you might expect this introduces issues when working with **signal buses** in VHDL
 > that also use `[ ]` to access bus items.
 This happens also if you use `std_logic_vector`
 > ports in VHDL, because square brackets are used in XDC to access bus items despite the chosen HDL language used
 > for the top-level module.